-A few weeks ago, we had friends and their two kids over for dinner.
-We decided a fun family get together was the perfect opportunity to expose the kids to a smorgasbord of Indian food.
-My kids know the rules are the same (if not a bit more relaxed) when company is over.
+A few weeks ago, we decided to expose the kids to a smorgasbord of Indian food.
 We set out all the food family-style and they are allowed to serve themselves as much or as little as they want of each food.

 If any of our kids had decided to load up her plate up with nothing more than naan bread, we wouldn’t have batted an eye.
-But my kids watched the other kids’ choices and reached for things they hadn’t tried before.
-The meal was about spending time with friends and because there wasn’t any pressure to try new foods, they were actually more apt to try them.
+But my kids watched each other’s choices and reached for things they hadn’t tried before.
+The meal was about spending time with family and because there wasn’t any pressure to try new foods, they were actually more apt to try them.

-The same goes for big gatherings with extended family.
-We all pitch in and bring different food dishes to the meal.
-We tell the kids they can take what they want, go back for seconds of the food they like, and not to worry about the stuff they don’t.
+The same goes for when we can have gatherings with extended family.
+We used to all pitch in and bring different food dishes to the meal.
+We would tell the kids they can take what they want, go back for seconds of the food they like, and not to worry about the stuff they don’t.
 They aren’t allowed to make comments or negative remarks (and this requires teaching for sure).